 Yes.
 You can log into your Dashboard and view detailed reports of your sales figures for the previous months.

-When you subscribe to our Daily Trend Reports and Metrics Service, you'll have the ability to see reports of your sales faster than ever from the iTunes Music Store and AmazonMP3.
+When you subscribe to our Daily Trend Reports and Metrics Service, you'll have the ability to see reports of your sales faster than ever from iTunes, Apple Music, AmazonMP3, Deezer, Google Play and Spotify.

 The music stores delay their normal sales reports by around 2 months (These are the reports that you always receive free of charge once a month for previous months sales).

-However with our Trend Reports and Metrics Service you don't have to wait months to view reports of your sales, you can view sales of your albums and tracks in iTunes and AmazonMP3 from as recent as the day before along with graphs and maps!
+However with our Trend Reports and Metrics Service you don't have to wait months to view reports of your sales, you can view sales of your albums and tracks from as recent as the day before along with graphs and maps!